 Scar tissue, tumors, polyps, and adhesions can block the fallopian tubes, making it hard to get pregnant.
 Often caused by conditions like pelvic inflammatory disease and endometriosis, these blockages are a leading cause of infertility in women.
 Thankfully, there are many ways to unblock a fallopian tube naturally.
 By adding the right foods to your diet (and avoiding the wrong ones), taking certain supplements, incorporating castor oil packs, and making a few simple lifestyle changes, it may be possible to naturally unblock your fallopian tubes so you can get pregnant.

-Today is part six, and the final segment, of my Natural Remedies Blog Series.
+Today is the sixth and final segment of my Natural Remedies Blog Series.
 I hope you have found this series useful and filled with practical information!

-If you’re just tuning into this series, I’m discussing how to treat various hormonal conditions naturally.
-While there are situations and circumstances where medical therapies are necessary, I truly believe that natural remedies are foundational, and should always go hand in hand with medicinal therapies!
+If you’re just tuning in, I’ve been discussing how to treat various hormonal conditions naturally.
+While there are situations and circumstances where medical therapies are necessary, I truly believe that natural remedies are foundational and should always go hand-in-hand with medicinal therapies!